A wild finish? Here are the Mariners’ tiebreaker scenarios in wild-card chase with Yankees, Blue Jays

 What would happen if the Mariners wind up in a tie for a wild-card spot?
 Here are a few scenarios:

-— If the Mariners tie with the Yankees for the second wild-card spot, the Mariners and Yankees would play Game 163 in New York on Monday, Oct.
-4. The Yankees would host because they took the season series against the Mariners, winning five of the seven games.
+— If the Mariners tie with the Yankees for the second wild-card spot, the Mariners and Yankees would play Game 163 Monday, Oct.
+4, in New York.
+The Yankees would host because they took the season series against the Mariners, winning five of the seven games.

-— If the Mariners tie with the Blue Jays for the second wild-card spot, the Mariners and Blue Jays would play Game 163 in Seattle on Oct.
-4. The Mariners get home-field advantage in that scenario because they beat the Blue Jays in four of their six games this season.
+— If the Mariners tie with the Blue Jays for the second wild-card spot, the Mariners and Blue Jays would play Game 163 Oct.
+4 in Seattle.
+The Mariners get home-field advantage in that scenario because they beat the Blue Jays in four of their six games this season.

-The winner of Game 163 would then travel to the No. 1 wild-card team to play on Oct.
+The winner of Game 163 would then travel to the No. 1 wild-card team to play Oct.
 5.

 Want to take it a step further?

+There has never been a three-way tie in MLB history, but it is still a possibility in this AL race.

-If there is a three-way tie for the second wild-card spot, here are the scenarios to determine which team advances: (It’s a little complicated.
+Here are the scenarios if there is a three-way tie: (It’s a little complicated.
 Stay with us here.)

 Note: Each of the three teams would choose/receive an A, B and C designation*.